So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 - Other- There are other gas stations right in town.
 They are easy to find.

-- Heading South- If you're heading south on 95, you won't hit gas for about 85 miles, so if you're going, fill up or be sure you can make it.
+- Heading South- If you're heading south on Highway 95, you won't hit gas for about 85 miles, so if you're going, fill up or be sure you can make it.

 It's best to show up in Q with empty holding tanks and filled with fresh water so you don't have to do it during your stay.

 But if you need services in Quartzsite, here they are:

 - RV Pitstop- 425 N Central Blvd (Hwy 95 N).
 This place works like clockwork.
-For a fee, they shuttle you in and out and get you dumped, watered, and propane filled in no time!
+For a fee, they get you in and out so you get dumped, watered, and propane filled in no time!
 This is the best place to do utilities if you ask me.
 Yes, they can accommodate the largest motorhomes.

 - La Posa LTVA- If you have an LTVA pass, you can fill and dump in the La Posa area.
 No propane is available.

 - Pattie's RV Park and Propane- 455 E Main St. Right off main street, easy in, easy out.
 Open every day during the season till 5 pm.